wanglab-neuro/jupyterlab_server/README.md

 6. Add content (e.g., for new user on-boarding)
 	Three places to add user content:
-	* `HowTo.md` file in `jhub_docker_spawner > context`.
+	* `HowTo.md` file in `context`.
 This file will be added to the user startup directory (`home/$USER/work`) by the bootstrap script.
-	* The bootstrap script (also in `jhub_docker_spawner > context`) will create a `tutorials` directory and add a few helpful resources for data analysis, as well as a `Resources.md` file.
+	* The bootstrap script (also in `context`) will create a `tutorials` directory and add a few helpful resources for data analysis, as well as a `Resources.md` file.
 Modify the section below `echo "Initial content loading for user"` to change the tutorials content.
 This content will only be generated once, the first time a new user logs in (which makes that first connection longer).
 	* The shared directory.
 All files there will be available and modifiable by all users.
 A good place to start is to add the test notebooks from the notebooks folder.
 7. [optional] enable GPU
 	For NVidia, install CUDA driver and tookit.
 See instructions : https://docs.nvidia.com/cuda/.